Traffic Violations Law

 Most speeding tickets result in fines, fees, and surcharges.
 Depending on your state, a speeding ticket can cost more than $300.
 Factors that could affect the penalties for a speeding ticket include:

-- Miles-per-hour over the limit
+• Miles-per-hour over the limit

-- Multiple speeding violations
+• Multiple speeding violations

-- Speeding in a construction zone
+• Speeding in a construction zone

-- Speeding in a school zone
+• Speeding in a school zone

-- Speeding while driving under the influence (DUI)
+• Speeding while driving under the influence (DUI)

 Getting too many points on your record can result in getting your driver’s license suspended.
 Points can also affect your car insurance rates.
-Drivers can see their auto insurance premiums increase 25% or more after a speeding violation.
+Some drivers can see their auto insurance premiums increase 25% or more after a speeding violation.
 Insurance companies may continue to charge more until the violation is off your record.

 What Happens if You Ignore the Speeding Ticket?

-- Warrant for arrest
+• Warrant for arrest

-- Increased fines and fees
+• Increased ticket fines and court costs

 How Can I Fight a Speeding Ticket?

 You can challenge a speeding ticket in court.
 Before you plan to challenge the speeding ticket, make sure you have a plan.
 It is generally not a valid defense if you say you didn’t know the posted speed limit or that everyone else was speeding.
-Fighting a traffic ticket with a traffic ticket lawyer can give you a better chance at winning.
+Ignorance of the speed limit is not a defense.

+Fighting a traffic ticket with a lawyer can give you a better chance at winning.
 Experienced speeding ticket lawyers understand state and local traffic laws.
 Your lawyer can review your case and present a strong defense in court.
 Some possible defenses include:

-- The police officer doesn’t show up in court to respond to your questions
+• The police officer doesn’t show up in court to respond to your questions

-- The hearsay challenge for speed camera tickets
+• A hearsay challenge for speed camera tickets

-- Challenging the accuracy of radar guns
+• Challenging the accuracy of radar guns

-- Errors on the traffic ticket
+• Errors on the traffic ticket

 Can I Go to Traffic School for a Speeding Ticket?

 Most states have an alternative option for keeping points off your driving record by going through traffic school.
-Traffic school and traffic diversion programs are usually one-day classes that educate drivers about state traffic laws and the risks of speeding.
-Most states only allow traffic school if the driver has no traffic offenses within a certain period.
+Traffic school and traffic diversion programs are usually one-day classes that educate drivers about state traffic laws and driver safety.

 How Can a Speeding Ticket Lawyer Help?